chengpei-wu/chengpei-wu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-# About Me
+# About
-Hi, my research interests include machine learning and graph representation learning.
+Hi, this is Wu-Chengpei, my research interests include machine learning and graph representation learning.
 Recently, my work has primarily focused on unsupervised graph representation learning, including topics such as graph contrastive learning.
 Previously, I explored deep learning methods for efficient and accurate robustness estimation in complex networks.
 In addition, I am also interested in robust machine learning, generative modeling, and large language models.

+You can find my full [CV here](https://chengpei-wu.github.io/files/english.pdf).
+I also maintain a [personal blog here](https://chengpei-wu.github.io/post/), where I write about topics related to machine learning.

 <span class='anchor' id='news'></span>
 # News
 - [**08/2025**] one paper (co-authored) accepted by [IEEE Computational Intelligence Magazine](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=10207).
-- [**04/2025**] one paper (co-authored) accepted by [CVPR 2025](https://cvpr.thecvf.com/).
+- [**04/2025**] two papers (co-authored) accepted by [CVPR 2025](https://cvpr.thecvf.com/) and [IJCAI 2025](https://2025.ijcai.org/).
 - [**06/2024**] one paper accepted by [*IEEE Transactions on Cybernetics*](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?reload=true&punumber=6221036).
 - [**10/2023**] I have been awarded the National Scholarship for Graduate Students by the Chinese Ministry of Education.
 - [**07/2023**] one paper accepted by [*IEEE Transactions on Circuits and Systems I: Regular